Ghee Bhat is a traditional Bengali sweet Pulao prepared with Rice, Indian spices, and nuts.

 - Wash rice 3-4 times and keep that aside.

-- Add Cashew nuts and raisins in the hot ghee-oil mixture and fry them and keep them aside after frying.
+- Add Cashew nuts and raisins to the hot ghee-oil mixture and fry them and keep them aside after frying.

 - Add chopped French beans and Carrots first and cook for 3-5 minutes on low flame.